A Verification Theorem for Threshold-Indexability of Real-State Discounted Restless Bandits: Introduction.

-The \emph{PCL-indexability conditions} we consider are: (PCLI1) the marginal resource metric $g(x, z)$ is positive for every state $x$ and threshold $z$; (PCLI2) the MP index $m^*$ is monotone nondecreasing, continuous and bounded below; and (PCLI3) the reward and resource metrics are related by
+The \emph{PCL-indexability conditions} are: (PCLI1) the marginal resource metric $g(x, z)$ is positive for any state $x$ and threshold $z$; (PCLI2) the MP index $m(x)$ is monotone nondecreasing and continuous; and (PCLI3) the reward and resource metrics and the MP index are linked by

-so, for each state $x$, and viewed as functions of the threshold variable $z$, $F(x, z)$ is an indefinite \emph{Lebesgue--Stieltjes} (LS) \emph{integral} (see \citet{cartvanBrunt00}) of $m^*$ with respect to $G(x, z)$.
+so, for each $x$, and viewed as functions of the threshold $z$, $F(x, z)$ is an indefinite \emph{Lebesgue--Stieltjes} (LS) \emph{integral} (see, e.g., \citet{cartvanBrunt00}) of the MP index $m(z)$ with respect to $G(x, z)$.
+Proposition \ref{pro:mpirnd} shows that (PCLI3) characterizes the index as a \emph{Radon--Nikodym derivative}.

+Theorem \ref{the:pcliii} ensures that a project satisfying conditions (PCLI1--PCLI3) is indexable with $m(x)$ being its Whittle index.
+Furthermore, as the latter is nondecreasing and continuous, the optimality of threshold policies for the project's $\lambda$-price problems (\ref{eq:0lpricepfg1}) follows.
+See Lemma \ref{lma:iwrttpndlc}.

-Theorem \ref{the:pcliii} states that a project satisfying (PCLI1--PCLI3) is indexable with index $m^*$.
-This result reduces the task of establishing a project's indexability to the \emph{performance analysis} problem of verifying certain properties of project metrics under threshold policies, and further provides an explicit expression for the index.
+This result reduces the task of establishing a project's indexability to that of proving certain properties of project metrics \emph{under threshold policies}, and provides an explicit expression for the index.
+Such an approach is in contrast to prevailing approaches, based on exploiting properties of the optimal value function, which require establishing beforehand optimality of threshold policies.

-Other contributions of the paper include the following.
-Proposition \ref{pro:mpirnd} characterizes the MP index as a \emph{Radon--Nikod\'ym derivative} under PCL-indexability.

-The geometric and economic interpretation of the MP index is clarified in Proposition \ref{pro:Phipgder}, which characterizes the MP index as a \emph{resource shadow price} under PCL-indexability.
-This extends corresponding results in \citet{nmmp02,nmmor06} for discrete state projects.